-Although a center stone is typically a diamond, there are other options that can make an engagement ring more affordable and just as beautiful.
+Although an engagement ring is often set with a diamond, there are other options that can make a ring more affordable and just as beautiful.
 One of my favorite options is moissanite.
-Moissanite, originally discovered in 1893 in a meteor crater, is a very rare and scarce mineral.
+Moissanite, originally discovered in 1893 in a meteor crater, is a very rare gem.
 Therefore, moissanite, as we know it today, is almost exclusively lab-grown.
-Let’s compare Diamonds vs Moissanite in color, hardness, brilliance, and price:
+Let’s compare Diamonds vs Moissanite for color, hardness, brilliance, and price:

 Diamonds vs Moissanite, Brilliance:

 Moissanite is actually more brilliant than a diamond!
 Brilliance, which refers to a stone’s ability to reflect white light, is a good measure for how much a diamond will ‘sparkle’.
 Moissanite’s brilliance is higher than diamond’s due to its higher “refractive index” (Diamond’s is 2.42, whereas Moissanite’s is 2.65).
 This is a technical term for how much a gemstone bends light.
 Moissanite bends light a lot, meaning light bounces around more, giving it max sparkle!
-In addition, moissanite has higher dispersion than a diamond, too.
+In addition, moissanite has a higher dispersion than a diamond, too.
 So, in addition to your moissanite giving off more white sparkle, it will actually reflect more colored sparkle (“fire”), too.
 In fact, your moissanite will look like a firework next to a diamond.

 Bonus!
 Because moissanite contains some silicon, it is also less likely to attract grease or dirt than a diamond.
 That means a moissanite will sparkle more in between cleanings.